apache/airflow/chart/README.md

 - Helm 2.11+ or Helm 3.0+
 - PV provisioner support in the underlying infrastructure

+## Configuring Airflow

+All Airflow configuation parameters (equivalent of `airflow.cfg`) are stored in [values.yaml](https://github.com/apache/airflow/blob/master/chart/values.yaml).
+You may wish to consult these prior to Chart installation.

 ## Installing the Chart

 To install this repository from source (using helm 3)